- acquire knowledge and understanding of the fundamentals of atomic and molecular physics (FAMP)

 1.1. demonstrate a thorough knowledge and understanding of the fundamental laws of classical and modern physics

-1.8. integrate physics, informatics and technology content knowledge with knowledge of pedagogy, psychology, didactics and teaching methods courses
+1.8. integrate physics and chemistry content knowledge with knowledge of pedagogy, psychology, didactics and teaching methods courses

 2. APPLYING KNOWLEDGE AND UNDERSTANDING

 2.1. identify and describe important aspects of a particular physical phenomenon or problem

 2.4. recognize and follow the logic of arguments, evaluate the adequacy of arguments and construct well supported arguments